STAMP PRO GUIDES

 The same rubric is used for all Speaking and Writing items.
-Once rated, the average ratings across all Speaking and Writing responses will appear on the summary report page and scores for each response will appear on the detailed score page.
+Once rated, the average ratings across all Speaking and Writing items will appear on the summary report page and scores for each sample will appear on the detailed score page.

 |Benchmark Level||Text Type Characteristics||Language Control|

 |Produces words in target language with no connection.
 Does not have enough vocabulary or the ability necessary to formulate even simple phrases to address the prompt.||Limited language control.
 Inability to create more than individual words.
 L1 (first language) influence may be strong.
 Errors are expected at this level, but the test taker must be able to produce at least two comprehensible words.|